igraph/python-igraph/doc/source/tutorials/bipartite_matching/bipartite_matching.rst

 Maximum Bipartite Matching
 ==========================

-This example demonstrates how to find and visualise a maximum biparite matching.
+This example demonstrates an efficient way to find and visualise a maximum biparite matching.
 First construct a bipartite graph

 .. code-block:: python

     import igraph as ig
     import matplotlib.pyplot as plt

+    # Assign nodes 0-4 to one side, and the nodes 5-8 to the other side
-    g = ig.Graph(
+    g = ig.Graph.Bipartite(
-        9,
+        [0,0,0,0,0,1,1,1,1],
         [(0, 5), (1, 6), (1, 7), (2, 5), (2, 8), (3, 6), (4, 5), (4, 6)]
     )

-    # Assign nodes 0-4 to one side, and the nodes 5-8 to the other side
-    for i in range(5):
-        g.vs[i]["type"] = True
-    for i in range(5, 9):
+    assert(g.is_bipartite())

-        g.vs[i]["type"] = False
+    matching = g.maximum_bipartite_matching()

 Then run the maximum matching,